CodeAsm/lfs-pacman/README.md

 If all goes well, this should have created a file that you can now install as follows, as root this time (thus, logout, use the chroot command like you would in [Section 7.4, “Entering the Chroot Environment”](https://linuxfromscratch.org/lfs/view/stable-systemd/chapter07/chroot.html)):

-newer pacman doesnt just overwrite files, so we must for now force it.
+newer pacman doesnt just overwrite files, so we must for now force it. ive also overwritten the "old" configs with our package new ones, unless you
 ```
 pacman -U --overwrite '*' pacman-7.0.0-1-x86_64.pkg.tar.gz
 mv /etc/makepkg.conf.pacnew /etc/makepkg.conf
 mv /etc/pacman.conf.pacnew /etc/pacman.conf
 ```

-Before starting with stage 3, you left the LFS book at **7.13.
-Cleaning up and Saving the Temporary System** Continue from there
+Before starting with stage 3, you left the LFS book right before **[7.13.
+Cleaning up and Saving the Temporary System](https://linuxfromscratch.org/lfs/view/stable-systemd/chapter07/cleanup.html)** as either chroot lfs or chroot root user continue from there, clean up and I suggest
  - backup your tools
+ - save and backup your notes and customized configurations

 Come back after you have read **8.2.
 Package Management**